krateoplatformops-blueprints/arubacloud-provider-kog/README.md

 ***KOG***: (*Krateo Operator Generator*)

-This is a Krateo Blueprint that deploys the Aruba Cloud Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
+This is a Krateo Blueprint that deploys the Aruba Cloud Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) and the [Aruba Cloud API](https://api.arubacloud.com/docs/intro).
 This provider allows you to manage Aruba Cloud resources such as subnets in a cloud-native way using the Krateo platform.

 ## Summary